 Sugar is essential for life.
-We need it, and our bodies run on it and use it as fuel.
-Basically, everything that we do, our actions and our thoughts, they all need glucose to run.
+We need it; our bodies run on it and use it as fuel.
+Basically, everything that we do, our actions and our thoughts, all need glucose to function.
 Luckily for us, you don’t need insulin to get sugar into the brain or into the heart.
 It can go freely in.
 But when it comes to the muscles that we’re engaging, you need a particular carrying device to get the sugar in.
 Insulin is that carrying device.
 When sugar does not get into the muscle and it starts to build up in the bloodstream, it causes a problem.
 The pancreas notices this and then starts making more and trying to push the sugar.
 This horde of insulin is terrible for the body.
 It creates inflammation, starts causing you to store more fat, and starts leading to other diseases.

 Effects of Diabetes

 Diabetes is technically defined as having a fasting blood sugar that’s over 100 or postprandial (after eating) blood sugar of over 126, or something called a hemoglobin A1c of 6.5 or above.
 Hemoglobin A1c is a measure of how much sugar has attached to a red blood cell.
 A red blood cell lives about three months and over that time, it’s going to have a bunch of sugar that starts attacking it just like sugar does in the body.
 The more sugar that attaches to that red blood cell, the more damage it incurs.
 So we can look at the blood cells and see how much sugar attaches to them over their brief life of three months, and we can get an estimate of how that high blood sugar is damaging everything else in your body.
 It comes down primarily to something called microvascular disease.
 The word “microvascular” refers to the mini blood vessels in your body.